-The MCP Flutterwave server enables AI assistants like Claude to interact directly with the Flutterwave payment platform, providing tools to manage transactions, create payment links, retry failed transactions, and handle customer support inquiries through the Model Context Protocol (MCP).
+The MCP Flutterwave server enables AI assistants to interact with Flutterwave's payment processing platform, providing tools to manage transactions, payment links, transfers, and other Flutterwave services through the Model Context Protocol.

 npm install -g mcp-flutterwave